AwalaApp/poc/README.md

 ### Running the PoC

-You can now start the gateways and the Twitter API adapter by running `npm start` (it will run the three processes in the foreground).
-Press Ctrl+C to stop them.

 At this point you're ready to see Relaynet in action.

-You can do the following, for example:
+First, you need to start the gateways and the Twitter API adapter by running `npm start`, which will run the three processes in the foreground.
+Keep this running in the foreground so you can see what the three processes are doing.

+Next, open a new terminal session and try the following:

 1. Run `bin/twitter-app` to post a new tweet.
 The first time you run this, it will also create a message to subscribe the current app to updates to your home timeline.
 Subsequent calls will show any new tweets in your home timeline.
 1. Run `bin/relay` to simulate the exchange of cargo between the relayer and the user's gateway.
 Set the `--cosocket` option to the socket path where `bin/user-gateway` is listening.
-For example:
+If you're using Linux, the exact command you need to run is:

    ```bash
    bin/relay \